marifdemirtas/pfp-ebooks/_sources/activity-debugging.rst

 .. qnum::
    :start: 1
-   :prefix: p10-
+   :prefix: debugging-

-Please complete this activity

 Code debugging activity
 :::::::::::::::::::::::::

 This code is supposed to scrape links for all the dining halls from the dining halls webpage.
 However, it doesn't work!
+Instead, it scrapes *every* link on the page.

 Can you fix it?

+Below the code is a GIF that shows the relevant tags on the dining halls webpage.

 .. activecode:: debug_code_1
         :language: python3
         :nocodelens:

         #Get the webpage
         # Load libraries for web scraping